SethMMorton/input_reader/docs/source/InputReader.rst

     5000.0 30.0
     0.05 0.5
-    ...Only one of centimeters, milimeters, meters, or kilometers may be included.
+    ...Only one of 'centimeters', 'kilometers', 'meters', or 'millimeters' may be included.

 default
 '''''''